isralduke/thatbook/18-job.md

 > <a name="31:4">31:4</a> Does he not see my ways
 > and count all my steps?
 > <a name="31:5">31:5</a> If I have walked in falsehood,
-> and if my foot has hastened to deceit—
+> and if my foot has hastened to deceit —
 > <a name="31:6">31:6</a> let him weigh me with honest scales;
 > then God will discover my integrity.
 > <a name="31:7">31:7</a> If my footsteps have strayed from the way,